buzanits/booosta-fullcalendar/README.md

 This module provides a calendar class.
 It uses fullcalendar from fullcalendar.io

-It can be used with the Booosta PHP framework or as standalone PHP class.
+It can be used with the Booosta PHP framework.

 Booosta allows to develop PHP web applications quick.
 It is mainly designed for small web applications.
 It does not provide a strict MVC distinction.
 Although the MVC concepts influence the framework.
 Templates, data objects can be seen as the Vs and Ms of MVC.